kyle-tennison/notes/lecture notes/CS-1371 (matlab)/Exam Notes.md

 - Don't index multiple values with `{}`.
 Use `cell2mat(ca)` is you want a numeric array.
 Index it directly for cell arrays for strings.
 - Remember that all items in a struct array must have the same attributes.
 You can't append something after changing its attribute.
 - An array of structs is identical to a struct array.
+- `strtok` will return an empty string if there is nothing left to tokenize

 You can flatten a pixel with:
 ```matlab